CheerfulUser/TESSreduce/README.md

 # Flux calibration

 TESSreduce can calibrate TESS counts to physical flux, or AB magnitudes, by using PS1 data.
-If your field is dec > -30 and you want a flux calibrated light curve then just do:
+If your field is dec > -30 and you want a flux calibrated light curve then use:
 ```
 tess.to_flux()
 ```